marco-vrinssen/ClassicPlusBrutalist/README.md

 - Is now rectangular
 - Always shows the server time

-#### Character Experience
+#### Character Pane
-- Is now displayed at the top of the character pane
+- Experience-related properties are now displayed at the top of the character pane.

-#### Character Values
-- Will now be replaced by more relevant values for Melee and Spell properties.
+- Replaced default character stats with more relevant values for melee and spell properties.

 #### Healthcheck Feature
 - Every 20 minutes there is a raid warning with a task to keep you fit.